Compliance

 Basic Philosophy

 The Toyoda Gosei Group Charter for Business Ethics sets forth shared values and a code of conduct for the entire Toyoda Gosei Group.
-Group companies in Japan and other countries then formulate and implement their own code of conduct based on the Charter.
-Toyoda Gosei Co., Ltd. has also established the Toyoda Gosei Guidelines for Business Ethics, which it expects every employee to follow, and has worked to familiarize all employees with these guidelines.
+Group companies in Japan and other countries then formulate and implement a code of conduct based on the Charter.
+We have also established the Toyoda Gosei Guidelines for Business Ethics, which all employees are expected to follow, and worked to ensure all employees are familiar with these guidelines.

 Compliance Implementation System

-Toyoda Gosei has established the Internal Controls Committee with the Company’s president serving as chairman and all company officers as members, whose activities include reporting on and discussing the status of compliance with business ethics, laws, and regulations.
-The items reported and discussed in the Committee are shared with the compliance advocates selected by each department in the Company-wide Compliance Implementation Council so that they will be incorporated into the activities of each workplace.
+All company officers at Toyoda Gosei serve on the Internal Controls Committee, which reports on and discusses the status of compliance with business ethics, laws, and regulations.
+The items reported on and discussed in the Committee are shared with the compliance advocates selected from each department in the Company-wide Compliance Implementation Council so that the necessary standards will be incorporated into the activities of each workplace.
 The Committee works for thorough compliance with a unified approach between management and the workplace.

 Toyoda Gosei Compliance Implementation System